Proctalgia Fugax and Anal Pain

 - Bilateral internal iliac artery occlusion.

 - Endoscopy (flexible rectosigmoidoscopy or colonoscopy) should be considered in patients with chronic anorectal pain.

-- If this is normal and there is tenderness of the puborectalis muscle then other investigations such as anorectal manometry, balloon expulsion test and MRI-Defecography should be considered.
+- If this is normal and there is tenderness of the puborectalis muscle then other investigations such as anorectal manometry, balloon expulsion test and MR defecography should be considered.

 - Depending on the level of clinical uncertainty, other useful investigations can be FBC, pelvic ultrasound and anorectal endosonography.

-- Recurrent episodes of sudden, severe cramping pain localised to the anus or lower rectum.
+- Recurrent episodes of sudden, severe cramping pain localised to the rectum.

-- Last from seconds to minutes and resolve completely.
+- Last from seconds to up to 30 minutes and resolve completely.

 - The patient is entirely pain-free between the episodes.

 - Symptoms often occur at night and may wake the person who has the condition.
 Attacks are infrequent (<5 times yearly in 51% of patients).